s-gryt/sgryt.com/_posts/2023-09-18-technical-debt-unpacking-the-software-quality-challenge.md

 ---
 title: "Unpacking Technical Debt: A Guide for Developers"
 author: s-gryt
-description: A comprehensive guide to understanding and managing technical debt in software development, covering its origins, manifestations, classification, and practical strategies for effective mitigation and long-term code quality improvement.
+description: "A comprehensive guide to understanding and managing technical debt in software development, covering its origins, manifestations, classification, and practical strategies for effective mitigation and long-term code quality improvement."
 date: 2023-09-18 15:00:00 CDT
 categories:
   [